Daniel Rolnik

-Daniel Rolnik (born March 15, 1989) is a Los Angeles-based art critic and gallerist.
+Daniel Rolnik (born March 15, 1989) is a transgender Los Angeles-based art critic and former gallerist.

 Life and career

 Rolnik was studying audio engineering in college when he decided that he'd like to interview some of his favorite artists for his blog.
 Despite having no background in art, he soon began reviewing art for publications like LA Weekly, Artfetch, The Jewish Journal, A&O, Beautiful/Decay, Hi Fructose, and CARTWHEEL.
 He billed himself as "The World's Most Adorable Art Critic."